Ellinaut/elliRPC-Specification/README.md

 | paginatedBy | SchemaReferenceDefinition or null | The reference to the schema used for pagination.                                                              |
 | sortedBy    | string[]                          | A list of sort options where the key is the option and the value a description for documentation purposes.    |

-<strong>Note:</strong> One of the default pagination schemas (`@ContextBasedPagination` or `@OffsetBasedPagination`) MAY
+<strong>Note:</strong> One of the default pagination schemas (`elliContextBasedPagination`
-be used for pagination.
-For context based pagination the schema `@ContextBasedPagination` SHOULD be used, for offset based pagination the schema `@OffsetBasedPagination` SHOULD be used.
+or `elliOffsetBasedPagination`) MAY be used for pagination.
+For context based pagination the schema `elliContextBasedPagination` SHOULD be used, for offset based pagination the schema `elliOffsetBasedPagination` SHOULD be used.

 ### ProcedureDataDefinition